awsdocs/amazon-redshift-management-guide/doc_source/configure-jdbc20-connection-with-maven.md

    </dependency>
    ```

-   The class name for this driver is `com.amazon.redshift.jdbc42.Driver`\.
+   The class name for this driver is `com.amazon.redshift.Driver`\.

 The Amazon Redshift Maven drivers need the following optional dependencies when you use IAM database authentication\.